Have you ever wanted to play the harmonica? There are so many reasons to start!

 Play backup and lead in an arrangement you create of a folk song of your choice!

-So, I would like to offer a “pay what you are able” model.
+I offer a “pay what you are able” model for this course.

 but no one will be turned away for not being able to pay.

 Pay what you feel the course is worth to you.